Fast DAQ system with image rejection for axion dark matter searches: Summary

 \section{Summary}

 A DAQ system using a two-channel fast digitizer that can sample 16-bit amplitudes at rates up to 180 MSamples/s was developed to improve the figure of merit in axion haloscope searches, the scanning rate.
-The achieved DAQ efficiency, including the online FFT and writing the outputs to disk, is practically 100\%, which is a significant improvement compared with our previous DAQ using a commercial spectrum analyzer~\cite{CAPP-8TB-NIM}.
+The achieved DAQ efficiency, including the online FFT and writing the outputs to disk, is practically 100\%, which is a significant improvement compared with our previous DAQ system using a commercial spectrum analyzer~\cite{CAPP-8TB-NIM}.
 The limits of $g_{a\gamma\gamma}$ from the CAPP-8TB experiment~\cite{CAPP-8TB-PRL} can be improved from about 1.00$\times10^{-14}$ to 0.83$\times 10^{-14}$ GeV$^{-1}$ by running the same experimental period employing the DAQ system in this work and can reach 0.79$\times 10^{-14}$ GeV$^{-1}$ by putting our previous improvement~\cite{Anal-JHEP} together.

-Using the two channels on the digitizer and an IQ mixer, our DAQ also has an image rejection of about 35 dB over a frequency range from 600 and 2200 MHz, without losing the DAQ efficiency practically, e.g., for the CAPP-12TB experiment~\cite{CAPP}.
-This means the fast and image rejection DAQ system developed in this work can work with the CAPP-12TB axion dark matter experiment in relevant frequency ranges, where the CAPP-12TB axion haloscope is expected to be sensitive to the DFSZ axions.
+Using the two channels on the digitizer and an IQ mixer, our DAQ system also has an image rejection of about 35 dB over a frequency range from 600 and 2200 MHz, without losing the DAQ efficiency practically, e.g., for the CAPP-12TB experiment~\cite{CAPP}.
+This means the DAQ system developed in this work shows various improvements that allow the CAPP-12TB axion dark matter experiment to be sensitive the DFSZ axions in relevant frequency ranges.

-\acknowledgments This work is supported by the Institute for Basic Science (IBS) under Project Code No. IBS-R017-D1-2021-a00.
+\acknowledgments This work is supported by the Institute for Basic Science (IBS) under Project Code No. IBS-R017-D1-2022-a00.